Diss Express

-The Diss Express is an English newspaper that covers a 500-square-mile circulation area on the Norfolk/Suffolk border and has a print/online audience of more than 29,000.
-It was owned by Johnston Press with a print edition released every Friday.
+The Diss Express is an English newspaper that covers a 500 square mile circulation area on the Norfolk/Suffolk border.
+It was owned by Johnston Press, and a print edition was released every Friday.
 Major towns and villages covered by the Diss Express include Diss, Eye, Harleston, Debenham and Long Stratton.

+History

+The paper was founded by Mr Abbott in November 1864 as the Diss Express and Norfolk & Suffolk Journal.

-In January 2017, it was bought along with 12 other titles, by Iliffe Media for £17m.
+In January 2017, it was bought, along with twelve other titles, by Iliffe Media for £17m.
 Since then, it has been printed in Cambridge.

-The paper was founded by Mr Abbott in November 1864 as the Diss Express and Norfolk & Suffolk Journal.

 Since June 2020, the Chief Reporter at the newspaper has been Joe Hadden.